 ¶The srun

 command launches an interactive session on a compute node.
-This is useful for debugging, testing code, or short runs.
+This is useful for debugging, testing code, or short experimental runs.

 Example: request 2 CPU cores and 4 GB of memory for 1 hour on the cloud